-It got me thinking that maybe I was going about using and picking my olive oil completely wrong.
+After this experience I knew I was going about using and picking my olive oil completely wrong.
 I could no longer ignore the details of olive oil and immediately needed to do research into what to look for when picking a bottle.

-Frankies olive oil was my first step to appreciating this kitchen essential.
+Frankies olive oil was my first step to appreciating this cooking essential.
 I now looked at it in a whole new light, and I found it to be totally worth the more expensive price tag than generic store brands.
 Heres everything that I noticed about Frankies olive oil.

 Type of Oil

 First off, Frankies is labeled as extra virgin olive oil (EVOO) which is the higheststandard for olive oil and is heavily regulated by the industry.
 To be labeled EVOO, the oil must be unrefined, have no defective properties, and can’t be treated with any chemicals.
 Anything below that EVOO standard will undoubtedly contain defects, or can be blended and mixed with low quality oil.
 From this point on EVOO was the only thing I would buy.

 One of the most noticeable differences in Frankies EVOO and my supermarket brand was the color.
-Typically I had come to associate olive oil with a shades of yellow, but Frankies stood out for how different it appeared.
+Typically, I had come to associate olive oil with a shades of yellow, but Frankies stood out for how different it appeared.
 It was a bright green.

 It’s hard for me to fully articulate the complex taste of Frankies EVOO, but it was apparent enough for me to quickly notice the difference between “cooking” vs” finishing” oils.
 You can typically cook with a lower quality EVOO since you tend to use a lot of it, and the quality doesn’t make much of a difference in the finished product.
-And the much cheaper price tag associated with low quality EVOO makes it a plus when cooking.
+The much cheaper price tag associated with low quality EVOO also makes it a plus when cooking.

 Finishing oils, on the other hand, are meant to be eaten raw, or garnished on finished dishes, so you’ll certainly want the highest quality you can find.

 Earlier I mentioned that Frankies Olive Oil generally retails a 1 liter bottle at $29.99.
 Now that price tag is on the more expensive side of things, especially compared to other EVOO options, but in my opinion I found it to be entirely worth it.

 The biggest take away I got from purchasing Frankies EVOO was how eye opening it was into the world of olive oil.
 It spurred a realization and appreciation for real olive oil that I just didn’t have before.
 Now I find myself testing all kinds of new oils from Olio Novello, to Pianogrillo, to any others that I can get my hands on.
-Cooking is a constant experiment, and Olive Oil is such a key component that I think most people (including myself) have underutilized.
+Cooking ingredients are a constant experiment, and Olive Oil is such a key component that I think most people (including myself) have underutilized.

-The next time that you find yourself in the supermarket considering brands of EVOO or bottles of olive oil, think twice, and go for that bottle that you never considered before, you just may end up pleasantly surprised.
+The next time that you find yourself in the supermarket considering brands of EVOO or bottles of olive oil, think twice, and go for that bottle that you never considered before.
+You just may end up pleasantly surprised.
 But if you wan’t the sure thing, real deal, no regrets olive oil?
 Go Frankies every time.